 19. Build a DIY science experiment for kids with worms, dirt, and sand.

 If you didn’t appreciate worms before, you’ll appreciate them after this experiment.
 Learn the value of worms, which help create the dark brown soil packed full of the nutrients needed for plant growth.
 See how this mom built her kids a worm observation hotel.

-22. Construct an outdoor, erupting volcano by burying a water bottle filled with baking soda and adding vinegar.
+20. Construct an outdoor, erupting volcano by burying a water bottle filled with baking soda and adding vinegar.

-24. Form a tornado by adding water, dish soap, and glitter to a jar and giving it a little shake.
+Form a tornado by adding water, dish soap, and glitter to a jar and giving it a little shake.
 Have a tight lid ready to go, and wow the kids using these instructions.